delta-io/delta/PROTOCOL.md

 Field Name | Data Type | Description
 -|-|-
-path| String | A relative path, from the root of the table, to a file that should be added to the table partitionValues| Map[String, String] | A map from partition column to value for this file.
+path| String | A relative path, from the root of the table, to a file that should be added to the table.
+It is encoded using standard URL encoding.
+However if a table is partitioned the path contains parts like 'partitionColumn=partitionValue' and '=' in between is not encoded partitionValues| Map[String, String] | A map from partition column to value for this file.
 See also [Partition Value Serialization](#Partition-Value-Serialization) size| Long | The size of this file in bytes modificationTime | Long | The time this file was created, as milliseconds since the epoch